Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Experimental Evaluation

 \subsection{Implementation and Pretraining Details}

-For the pretraining phase, we choose an input series length of 6 images, and selected a random image after the 6th image as the final image to forecast.
-Since our input series length is 6, we can create multiple samples from one location, i.e one location's data can result in multiple input series.
-After splitting the 10000 sampled locations in 60-20-20 split and created numerous samples in each split, We used 50000 image series for training, 10000 images series for validation, and 10000 for testing.
-We also use 50\% spatiotemporally uniform masking for both forecasting and reconstruction based pretraining.
-We use a patch size of 8 for the vision transformer and a hidden dimension size of 256.
-Models were trained with a learning rate of 0.0001 on 4 A100 Nvidia GPUs using Adam Optimizer and Mean Squared Error loss.
+As mentioned in the Dataset Section \ref{sec:datasets}, For the pretraining phase, we choose an input series length of 6 images, and selected a random image after the 6th image as the final image to forecast.
+We also use 50\% spatiotemporally uniform masking for both forecasting and reconstruction based pretraining(For reasoning behind this choice of 50\% please refer to Appendix Section \ref{sec:masking_appendix}).
+We use a patch size of 8 for the vision transformer and a hidden dimension size of 512.
+This means for each 8x8 patch we would get an embedding of size 512.
+Models were trained with a learning rate of 0.0001 on 4 A100 Nvidia GPUs using Adam Optimizer\cite{Kingma2015Adam} and Mean Squared Error loss.
 A batch size of 128 was used and all frameworks were trained for 800 epochs each.
 If the framework required a forecasting phase, it was trained during the final 300 epochs of the total 800 epochs.

 All models were trained till convergence.
-MM-MR reached lower mean squared loss compared to SM-MR, and CI-VSF reached a lower mean square error loss compared to SM-VSF.
-While the output images produced by SM-MR and MM-MR were quite clean, the images produced by SM-VSF were blurry.
-CI-VSF was also able to create clean and consistent images, while showing good forecasting performance.
-For more details please refer to appendix section \ref{sec:pretraining_results}
+MM-MR reached lower mean squared loss compared to SM-MR, and KG-VSF reached a lower mean square error loss compared to SM-VSF and MM-VSF.
+While the output images produced by SM-MR and MM-MR were quite clean, the images produced by SM-VSF and MM-VSF were blurry.
+KG-VSF was also able to create clean and consistent images, while showing good forecasting performance.
+For more details please refer to appendix section \ref{sec:pretraining_results}.